Quick Answer

 What is the average call center attrition rate?

 The average annual call center attrition rate falls between 30% and 45%, according to QATC and ContactBabel surveys.
-BPO and outsourced centers often see higher turnover, reaching 45% to 70% in high-pressure environments.
-Well-managed nearshore operations in the Caribbean typically maintain rates between 15% and 25%.
+BPO and outsourced centers often see higher turnover, with ContactBabel citing offshore voice floors at 45% to 60% and high-pressure environments reaching 70%+.
+Caribbean nearshore operations on dedicated programs typically track below the global average, driven by same-timezone daytime shifts and native-English wage anchoring.
 Only about 5% of contact centers achieve annual attrition under 15%.

 How much does it cost to replace a call center agent?